dlutwuwei/upload/README.md

 * username: your user name
 * password: your password
 * remotePath: the absolute path of your project in remote server;
+* localPath: set root path of your localfile
 * disable: setting true will stop uploading when ctrl+s, default false;
 * private_Key: private key path to authenriate;